 - From the conditional judgement "If 'A' then 'B'" it is not possible to draw the conclusion "If not 'A' then not 'B'".
 As for the sentence, "If you smoke you will fall ill" the conclusion "If you do not smoke you will not fall ill" is not true since non-smokers also become ill.
 Representation of the conditional judgements stated in the linguistic form and the conclusions drawn from them depend widely on their contents. - The examinees were given the sentences: "Acorns always grow on an oak" and "Acorns grow on a tree", they concluded on this basis: "This tree is an oak" [14].
 The potential fallacy of this conclusion becomes evident when considering another example apparently having the same structure.
 From the sentences, "All football-players are good runners" and "Peter is a good runner," one can hardly draw the conclusion that "Peter is a football-player".
 In the first instance, at first glance, the rule of inadmissibility of the general use judgement was violated.
 It is not possible to conclude that "All B's are A's" from the judgement "All A's are B's".
-It should be specified that the simple transformation of the general judgement is not always incorrect but only in those cases when the participants of the judgement is possible.
+It should be specified that the simple transformation of the general judgement is not always incorrect but only in those cases when the participants of the judgement have dissimilar size.
+In the case of the identical sizes the simple transformation of a general judgement is possible.
 For instance, the judgement "All squares are equilateral rectangles" transforms into the judgement "All equilateral rectangles are squares" as the "participants": "square" and "equilateral rectangle" are of equal size.
 Really, there are no rectangles other than equilateral ones being squares.
-As to the judgement "All football-players" and "good runners" are different and the simple transformation of this judgement is not always incorrect sizes the simple transformation ones being squares.
-As to the judgement "All football-players" and "good runners" are different and the simple transformation of this judgement is not always incorrect but only in those case.
-Here the "participants" sizes: "football-players" and "good runners" are different and the simple transformation of this judgement is not always are good runners" and the simple transformation of this judgement is inadmissible.
+As to the judgement "All football-players are good runners" this is not the case.
+Here the "participants" sizes: "football-players" and "good runners" are different and the simple transformation of this judgement is inadmissible.